promise-nuggets/promise-nuggets.github.io/src/documents/articles/05-the-first-relief-when-sync-becomes-async.html.md

 the callback, then return a new value which will be packed in a new promise.
 No need to move code around to make it fit under the same callback.

-Thats pretty great, isn't it?
-But [wait till you see what happens with errors](06-safety-of-then-exceptions.html)
+That's pretty great, isn't it?
+But [wait 'til you see what happens with errors](06-safety-of-then-exceptions.html)